phanes72/simple_boot/README.md

 # simple_boot
-This is a simple gradle Spring Boot project
+This is a simple Gradle Spring Boot project